FuelLabs/fuels-ts/apps/docs/src/guide/creating-a-fuel-dapp/index.md

 It is a Vite project with a few extra files and folders.
 Let's take a closer look at some of the important ones:

-### `./fuels.config.ts`

-This is the configuration file for the [`fuels` CLI](../fuels-cli/index.md), the CLI and tooling that powers this project under the hood.
-It makes sure that all of your Sway programs are continuously compiled and deployed to your local Fuel node.
-You can read more about the `fuels.config.ts` file in the [Fuels CLI documentation](../fuels-cli/config-file.md).

 ### `./sway-programs/contract/src/main.sw`

 This is where our Sway contract lives.
 Out of the box, it is a simple counter contract that can only be incremented.
 We will add a decrement functionality to it in the next step.